ypinhsuan/tp/docs/UserGuide.md

 * Gives a summary of the student's attendance at the specified `CLASS_INDEX` + `STUDENT_INDEX`.

 For example:
-1. It is the end of the semester and time for you to grade your students overall class participation.
+1. It is the end of the semester and time for you to grade your students' overall class participation.
 You enter the command `list-student c\1` to see the students in your `CS2103T Tutorial` class.

 1. You would like to find out if Alex has been participating actively throughout the semester and hence you type in the